-The DBRS long-term debt rating scale provides an opinion on the risk that an issuer will fail to satisfy its financial obligations in accordance with the terms under which an obligation has been issued.
+The DBRS long-term credit ratings provide opinions on the risk that an issuer will fail to satisfy its financial obligations in accordance with the terms under which an obligation has been issued.
 According to DBRS, debt securities rated "BBB" are of adequate credit quality and the capacity for the payment of financial obligations is acceptable.
 An issuer rated "BBB" may be vulnerable to future events.
 A reference to "high" or "low" reflects the relative strength within the rating category.